The best Sony camera in 2024 for vlogging, filmmaking and photography

 Needs a battery grip for big lenses

-This camera is only for those that need the very best in speeds, the professional sports photographers of the world where every millisecond can mean missing the action or getting that back page shot.
-For everyone else, this camera is overkill to a huge degree, as most photographers will never tap into the speed this camera can accomplish.
+However, this camera is definitely only for those who need the very best in speeds, we are talking about the professional sports photographers of the world where every millisecond can mean missing the action or getting that back page shot.

-Read our full Sony A9 III review
+Read more: Sony A9 III review

 Best Sony camera for travel